nissan/map-explorer-api/README.md

 ## Description

 My experiment learning [Nest](https://github.com/nestjs/nest) framework by implementing a simple Map Explorer API using the TypeScript starter repository.
-Uses a PostGreSQL database running in docker container for data layer
+Uses a PostGreSQL database running in docker container for data layer.
+## Dev Notes
+Used [this site][1] to get the Powershell commands to extract data from the NY City Street Maps based on the [data dictionary][4] and then [csvtojson][2] to convert the sample data from csv to json for easier loading in [Insomnia][3] for testing the API side.

 ## Installation
 Copy the .env.example file to .env to start using the default database parameters